Level of Study

 - Interpret and discuss findings related to scientific experiments and literature in the field of neuroscience

 - Discuss the integration of molecular, cellular and biophysical processes that contribute to the function of neurons and neural systems responsible for behaviour

 - Apply theories of molecular and cellular neuroscience to experimental investigations

 Required Previous Knowledge

-A Bachelor´s degree in biology, molecular biology, biomedicine, physiology or equivalent (minimum).
+Bachelor´s degree in biology, Molecular biology, Biomedicine, Physiology comparable degree

 Recommended Previous Knowledge